rachel-king4/pands-project/README.md

 Performing exploratory data analysis means to analyse data using visual techniques.
 Python can be used to do this.
 It enables trends/patterns to be identified.

 My analysis shows basic statistics in relation to mean, median, min and max.
+Summary of each variable and what the data shows Summary - put a few summary tables (count, descrivbe,info etc).
+Then put the stats table for each variable and write to the summary.txt file.
+Remove the discussion of the variables and add it to the summary above

 Histogram shows the distribution as well as the line plot with shading which shows a good visual on the distribution of data for each species for each of the 4 variables.
 Scatter plots show the relationship between sepal length & width and petal length & width

 ## **References**